Updated by Charis

 Each of your soundcast should include at least one audio track (episode).

-Click on the “Add episode” button on the left menu bar to open an episode creation page.
+Click on the “Add track” button on the left menu bar to open a track creation page.
 From there, you can upload an audio file from your computer, or import it from a cloud drive like Dropbox.

 You can also switch on the "bulk upload" toggle to upload multiple tracks at once.